-Leslie applies her experience to assist organizations seeking to maximize their involvement in the public policy process or position themselves for success in the public domain.
+Leslie applies her experience assisting organizations seeking to maximize their involvement in the public policy process or position themselves for success in the public domain.
 Helping clients identify the non-operational barriers to and accelerators of corporate success is a main focus of her work.
 She believes strongly that critical public affairs factors should be key considerations in any business strategy and that every strategy must be grounded in reality and the art of the possible in order for success to follow.

 Leslie has significant experience in developing strategies to manage and protect corporate reputations and understands that developing enduring, productive relationships with key corporate stakeholders can build significant shareholder value.
 Her background in political and issue management makes her uniquely equipped to advise clients on managing complex public policy matters.